A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 7. Repeat Visit Rate

-Repeat visits show the number of times your tech returns to a job to finalize service within a set timeframe.
-A high rate of repeat visits could mean it's time to examine how jobs are dispatched and scheduled, and whether techs with the right skill set are being dispatched, or if they require more training.
+Repeat visit rate is the number of times your tech returns to a job to finalize service within a set timeframe.
+A high rate of repeat visits could mean it's time to examine how you dispatch or schedule jobs, and whether you’re dispatching techs with the right skill set, or if they require more training.

-Consider cutting the number of appointments technicians are assigned in one shift, so they have plenty of time to finish the job on the first visit.
-Also cut down on unnecessary travel time by using GPS-based dispatching.
+Consider cutting the number of booked appointments for technicians in one shift, so they have plenty of time to finish the job on the first visit.
+Also, cut down on unnecessary travel time by using GPS-based dispatching.
 By making their routes more efficient, you’re giving techs more time to do actual work.

 Repeat Visit Rate = Total number of repeat visits ÷ Total number of visits